kellsaro/docs/docs/collection.md

 Sometimes you could have the needed to export your collection without shared to another account or tenant.

-For that needed, in Cenit exists the "Export" action.
+To do this, in Cenit exists the "Export" action.

 ![export_collection](https://user-images.githubusercontent.com/30662690/63887953-e29c5e80-c9ab-11e9-8973-7b08c3ecb28f.png)

 ### Export collection to JSON format

-After select the Expor option, select in the next form the translator: `Basic | Share JSON [Shared]`
+After select the Export option, select in the next form the translator: `Basic | Share JSON [Shared]`

 ![export_collection_one](https://user-images.githubusercontent.com/30662690/63888245-85ed7380-c9ac-11e9-8593-839cfdbfec28.png)